Idowu-Adelekee/Netisens-JavaScript-April-Cohort/Operators and Epx/note.md

 console.log(ageJonas _ 2, ageJonas / 10, 2 ** 3);
 // 2 ** 3 means 2 _ 2 _ 2 _ 2 which means 2 raise to power of 3

-// We can also use addition to concertenate string const firstName = "Jonas";
+// We can also use addition to concatenate string const firstName = "Jonas";
 const lastName = "Schmedtmann";